About a half hour late here in getting to my John Thewan example on party discipline.

 I don't know if he's still a Democrat.

-I don't know if he's still in Congress, but since that 60 minutes interview, we haven't heard from Luis Gutiérrez.
+But since that 60-minutes interview, we haven't heard from Luis Guthieris.

-At least not, I can't remember at all.
+At least not, I can't remember at all, certainly not in a prominent way.

 I don't think that happens.

-Now, delay in the on the Republican side, delay was called the hammer, but the way Delay went around and did things was he rounded up votes on the floor.
+But the way Delay went around and did things was he rounded up votes on the floor.

-But note the Democrats, the hammer, of course, when when Delay did it, it was somehow it was unfair and under the table tactics, it was devious.
+Of course, when Delay did it, it was somehow, it was unfair and under the table tactics.

-It's a standard operating procedure for Democrats.
+It's the standard operating procedure for Democrats.

 Now, party discipline can also come back and bite you.

-You remember the base closings commission.
+You remember the Base Closings Commission?

-It seems like the base closing commission is out there working every year closing military bases, because we're still under the assumption we're spending the peace dividend, military bases that we don't need.
+It seems like the Base Closing Commission is out there working every year closing military bases because we're still under the assumption we're spending the peace dividend, military bases that we don't need.

-So in this latest round, earlier this year of base closures was a base in South Dakota.
+So in this latest round earlier this year of base closures was a base in South Dakota.

-If you missed our discussions the first hour, if you missed it, you can consult Rush Limbaugh.com later this afternoon when we update the site, see what was said.
+If you missed our discussions the first hour, if you missed it, you can consult rushlimbaugh.com later this afternoon when we update the site, see what was said.

-But Thune was outraged.
+But Theune was outraged.

-I mean, he was livid, and he threatened to vote against the president on a specific I forget what the piece of legislation was, but it was important.
+I mean, he was livid, and he threatened to vote against the president on a specific, I forget what the piece of legislation was, but it was important.

 Is it Bolton?

-But when they it was the Bolton issue, and when they and when but when they closed his military base on him, you know, we were I remember sitting here and uh emailing some friends that said this just doesn't happen.
+And when they, and when, but when they closed his military base on him, you know, we were, I remember sitting here and emailing some friends.

 Close a military base in some Democrat state.

-And the White House said, this is not political, we are not getting involved in which bases are closed.
+We are not getting involved in which bases are closed.

-Well, said to myself, well, you could.
+I said to myself, well, you could.

 She's on some important committee that she no doubt treasures.

-Just tell her you're gonna lose it.
+Just tell her, you're going to lose it.

 Well, you know what would happen?

-You will hear just these kinds of stories, and you will hear her marvel over how he was able to do it and how wonderful at it he was, what total control he had over the party when he was president and in the Senate.
+You will hear just these kinds of stories and you will hear her marvel over how he was able to do it and how wonderful at it he was, what total control he had over the party when he was president and in the Senate.

 So it's not that I'm opposed to party discipline.

-I just the worst thing you can do is try to enforce it and then cave when the pressure mounts after you do it.
+I just, the worst thing you can do is try to enforce it and then cave when the pressure mounts after you do it.

 Let's take a brief time out.